apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ================  =======  ========================================================================
-**type**          --       The component type name has to be ``REGEX_FILTER`` regex             ".*"     Regular expression for matching against events excludeRegex      false    If true, regex determines events to exclude, otherwise regex determines events to include.
+**type**          --       The component type name has to be ``REGEX_FILTER`` regex             ".*"     Regular expression for matching against events excludeEvents     false    If true, regex determines events to exclude, otherwise regex determines events to include.
 ================  =======  ========================================================================

 Flume Properties